DailyStruggle/RTP/README.md

 I made this in a flow state and now I only understand how it works because I wrote down the math.
 I question my sanity.

-V1 is primarily focused on stting up a functional implementation with various plugin integrations.
+V1 is primarily focused on setting up a functional implementation with various plugin integrations.

 V2 is planned to focus on pushing main functions into a server-independent API and on supplying developers with additional options.